-Thousands of inmates escape prison amid deepening Haiti violence
+Haiti declares curfew after 4,000 inmates escape jail amid rising violence

 At least 12 people reported dead as gangs pushing for prime minister’s removal attack two prisons.